-315 First, the whole body of legislation, including statutory law and secondary legislation, which is of course quite voluminous, should be reviewed and analysed for incompatibilities with the Protection Against Discrimination Act.
-Second, careful thinking should be done to devise ways to harmonise conflicting norms with the Protection Against Discrimination Act.
+Norms which discriminate indirectly would be far more numerous and time-consuming to identify.
+324 First, the whole body of legislation, including statutory law and secondary legislation, which is of course quite voluminous, should be reviewed and analyzed for incompatibilities with the Protection Against Discrimination Act.
+Second, careful thinking should be done to devise ways to harmonize conflicting norms with the Protection Against Discrimination Act.
 This in high probability will not only require conflicting norms to be amended or repealed, but also the Act to be revised in order to allow for additional legitimate exceptions.